storj/design-docs/20240808-custom-limit-email-notifications.md

 ### Anti-goals

-* impacting metainfo performance (e.g. by running queries that could cause contention in tables that metainfo relies on)
+* impacting metainfo performance
 * sending excessive limit notifications (only one email for 80% and one for 100%, per limit per project)
 * failing to send a limit notification when the user passes the 80% or 100% threshold
+* sending emails to users who have not set custom limits

 ### Alternatives considered